FREQUENTLY ASKED QUESTIONS

 These needs reflect our commitment to providing a high-quality educational experience for every member of our community.

-• While Question 2 is not intended to replace a traditional, standalone community center, it does respond to several long-identified community needs.
-Specifically, it includes the development of a Community Fieldhouse—a versatile indoor facility designed for shared use by both schools and the broader community.
+• Question 2 helps meet long-identified needs in our community by including the development of a Community Fieldhouse—a versatile indoor facility designed for use by both schools and the broader community.

-The proposed Fieldhouse would feature a walking/running track, fitness areas, locker rooms, and public meeting space.
-It would be available for community use, offering new opportunities for wellness, recreation, and connection—especially during Minnesota’s long winter months.
+The proposed Fieldhouse would include a walking/running track, fitness areas, locker rooms, and public meeting space.
+It would be open for community use, offering new opportunities for wellness, recreation, and connection—especially during Minnesota’s long winter months.

-Importantly, the amenities included in the Fieldhouse reflect the top-rated features identified in a recent regional study conducted by Visible Cities.
-This study explored community priorities for a potential community center, and the proposed features—such as indoor walking space and flexible recreation areas—ranked among the highest for local residents.
+Importantly, these amenities reflect the top features identified in a recent regional study by Visible Cities.
+The study highlighted community priorities for a potential center, and features like indoor walking space and flexible recreation areas were among the highest-ranked by local residents.

-The Community Fieldhouse represents a strong step forward in meeting local needs by expanding access to high-quality, multi-use space that supports student activities, healthy lifestyles, and community connection for residents of all ages.
+The Community Fieldhouse is a meaningful step forward, expanding access to a multi-use space that supports student activities, healthy lifestyles, and community connection for residents of all ages.

-• We've grouped these items into broader categories—like safety/security improvements, mechanical upgrades, classroom renovations, and site work—so the community can clearly see the priorities and how the work aligns with the needs of our schools.
-That’s why we engaged a nearly 60-member Community Task Force—made up of parents, staff, students, business owners, and local residents—to review the facility assessments, cost estimates, and priorities in depth.
-This group carefully examined the detailed line-item lists, asked questions, debated options, and ultimately developed the recommendations now before voters.
+• The referendum items are grouped into broader categories—like safety and security improvements, mechanical upgrades, classroom renovations, and site work—so the community can clearly see the priorities and how the work supports our schools.
+A nearly 60-member Community Task Force—made up of parents, staff, students, business owners, and local residents—reviewed the facility assessments, cost estimates, and priorities in depth.
+This group carefully examined the detailed lists, asked questions, debated options, and developed the recommendations now before voters.

-We understand that some have questioned our transparency.
-In reality, we have discussed these details openly in public meetings, community presentations, and task force sessions.
-Anyone who would like to review the full list of line items is welcome to make an appointment—we are happy to accommodate and walk through every detail.
+The district is committed to transparency and would love for community members to reach out.
+These details have been shared in public meetings, community presentations, and task force sessions, and anyone who wants to review the full list of line items is encouraged to call or schedule an appointment.
+We are happy to answer questions and walk you through every detail.

 • The new pathways are not optional - they are required under the Americans with Disabilities Act to ensure full accessibility for individuals with limited mobility and other physical needs.